wilson0x4d/X4DESO/X4D_XP/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
+v1.7

+- Modified gains displayed for veteran ranked players.
+- Added Settings UI, with two new feature options "Show TNL" and "Show TTL"
+- Added new TTL/TNL outputs to chat with standard XP gains (not reported for Quest, Objective nor POI since it is less relevant.)

 v1.6

 - Fixed bug where sometimes XP would be reported incorrectly.